-On revision of this SEP, this section will detail how the GRM will be operationalised including provisions allow anonymous grievances to be raised and addressed and how any complaints of gender-based violence will be handled.
+On revision of this SEP, this section will detail how the GRM will be operationalised including provisions allow anonymous grievances to be raised and addressed and how any complaints of gender-based violence will be handled, as well as detailed contact numbers and addresses.

-Following engagement and feedback, the GRM and its operationalisation takes into account the needs of various affected groups including from ethic groups and their representatives to ensure on methods are culturally appropriate and accessible and take account their customary dispute settlement mechanisms.
+Following engagement and feedback, the GRM and its operationalisation takes into account the needs of various affected groups including from ethnic groups and their representatives to ensure on methods are culturally appropriate and accessible and take account their customary dispute settlement mechanisms.